 Deferasirox will lower the number of some types of blood cells in your body.
-Because of this, you or your child may bleed or get infections more easily.
+Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

-If you or your child have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.
+If you have diarrhea or vomiting, drink plenty of water or fluids to keep your body hydrated.

 This medicine may make you dizzy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Birth control pills may not work while you are using this medicine.
 To keep from getting pregnant, use another form of birth control such as condoms, diaphragms, or contraceptive foams or jellies.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.
 Do not take this medicine with aluminum-containing antacids (Maalox®, Mylanta®).